MishaRubanov/MishaRubanov.github.io/_posts/2025-05-18-self-hosted-setup.markdown

 A nice easily customizable [dashboard](dashboard.misharubanov.com) that let's me browse RSS feeds, weather, docker containers, websites, and a bunch of other stuff.
 It's focused on being very mobile-compatible, which is great for checking on all my self-hosted apps and server when travelling.

 #### 5. **Duplicati**
 A straightforward tool for monitoring and setting up backups.
-I get to back up my files to a variety of cloud services, via FTP, and locally as a final precaution.
+I get to back up my files to a variety of cloud services, via WEBDAV, and locally as a final precaution.

 #### 6. **Dozzle**
-A straightforward UI for monitoring docker container CPU/memory usage.
+A straightforward UI for monitoring docker container CPU/memory usage and real-time logs for debugging.

+#### 7. **ntfy**
+Push notificaiton service for when any of my subdomains go down.****

 ### 🏗️ How It All Fits Together